ray-di/ray-di.github.io/manuals/1.0/en/BuiltinBindings.md

 For every type Ray.Di knows about, it can also inject a Provider of that type.
 [Injecting Providers](injecting_provider.html) describes this in detail.

+## Multi-bundling

+Multi bindinga allows multiple implementations to be injected for a type.
+It is explained in detail in [MultiBindings](multi_bindings.html).